How an employee value proposition (EVP) can show talent the true value of your firm

 An EVP explains what a firm offers its employees in return for the skills, knowledge, and experiences they bring to the firm.
 The power of an EVP is that you put it down on paper.
 You summarize what's expected at work—both broadly for all employees and specifically for certain positions—and share what they can expect from your firm.

 But an EVP shouldn't be strictly transactional.
-A compelling EVP offers an opportunity to proclaim your firm's core values, the ways you're building an intentional culture, and the spirit behind employee benefits.
-To attract, motivate, and retain top talent you need more than a list of requirements and benefits.
+A compelling EVP offers an opportunity to proclaim your firm's core values, showcase your intentional culture, and reveal the spirit behind your employee benefits.
+To bring in top talent, you need to demonstrate that you truly care about what matters to them.
 You need to show them that you care about what's important to them.

 Defining what you offer

-Talented people know they have a lot to offer so be clear about what your firm brings to the table.
-What will set your firm apart from the competition?
-What would make your firm enticing to work for and stay at for the long haul?
+Talented people know they have a lot to offer, so be clear about what your firm brings to the table.
+What sets your firm apart from the competition?
+What makes your firm enticing to join and stay with for the long haul?

 A strong EVP typically explains:

 We all want to enjoy coming to work.
-Good people and a positive team environment are a great start but it's also about the mission of your firm.
-Are employees only here to make money for themselves and their clients or is there a higher purpose to their work that inspires and motivates them to show up every day? - Company values
+Good people and a positive team environment are a great start, but it’s also about the mission of your firm.
+Are employees only here to make money for themselves and their clients, or is there a higher purpose to their work that inspires and motivates them to show up every day? - Firm values

 Values play a key role in an EVP.
-When potential employees see that a company shares their values, they are more likely to want to work there.
-It's an effective way to create a sense of belonging and reassures them that their work is making an impact. - Commitment to diversity and inclusion
+When potential employees recognize that a company shares their values, they are more likely to want to join.
+This connection fosters a sense of belonging and reassures them that their work is making an impact. - Commitment to inclusion

-Diversity, equity, and inclusion (DEI) creates a sense of belonging that can foster high degrees of engagement, productivity, and innovation.
-Women, people of color, and others who might consider working at your firm want to know that you're committed to a fair workplace that supports each person's individuality and creates pathways for their success. - Professional development for advancing
+Inclusion creates a sense of belonging that can foster high degrees of engagement, productivity, and innovation.
+Prospective talent wants to know that you're committed to a fair workplace that supports each person's individuality and creates pathways for their success. - Professional development for advancing

 Professional development is a win-win.
-You help employees be better prepared to step up when you need them, and they gain skills that can help them pursue their individual goals. - Financial rewards beyond base salary
+You prepare employees to step up when you need them, and they gain skills that can help them pursue their individual goals. - Financial rewards beyond base salary

-Compensation remains the benefit candidates value most.
+Compensation remains what candidates value most.
 However, bonuses, incentives, and other financial rewards can help everyone feel they're seeing results from their hard work, and when linked to business goals, can help motivate employees and drive firm performance. - Equity ownership opportunities

 Having a sense of ownership is a powerful motivator and can bond people to you and the work of your firm.
-Equity ownership allows you to reward top employees and gives them a good reason to help you continue to grow and evolve. - Traditional and nontraditional benefits
+Offering equity ownership to top employees can give them a good reason to help you continue to grow your firm. - Traditional and nontraditional benefits

 Robust health coverage and a generous retirement plan are table stakes.
 Can you offer remote work or schedule flexibility?
 Health and wellness benefits to promote holistic well-being?
 Parental leave?
 Gym memberships?
 And don't overlook little perks like office snacks or team swag.